 <meta name=”description” content=”What is the SEO”/>

 Search engines display the Meta description in search results mostly when the search queries are optimized within the description.
-Meta description is a crucial factor in ranking.
+A meta description is a crucial factor in ranking.

 HTML header tags are used to categorize the heading (h1) and subheadings (h2-h6) of a page from the rest of the content.